amiv-eth/amivapi/amivapi/documentation/Auth.md

 ### Item and field level permissions

-While the API in general handles permissions per resource, some resources implement further restrictions on *per item* or *per field* basis, e.g. you can change only your own password, not that of other users; or you can change the details of an event signup, but you may not replace your user with someone else.
+While the API in general handles permissions per resource, some resources implement further restrictions on a *per item* or *per field* basis, e.g. you can change only your own password, not that of other users; or you can change the details of an event signup, but you may not replace your user with someone else.